syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs8" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs8/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs8/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs8" %}
+{% endif %}

-> The mapper field [id](https://ej2.syncfusion.com/documentation/api/schedule/field/#id) is of string type and has no additional validation options, whereas all other fields are of `Object` type and has additional options.
+> The mapper field `id` is of string type and has no additional validation options, whereas all other fields are of `Object` type and has additional options.

 ### Event field settings

-Each field of the Scheduler events are provided with additional settings such as options to set default value, to map with appropriate data source fields, to validate every event fields and to provide label values for those fields in the event window.
+Each field of the Scheduler events comes with additional settings, such as options to set default values, map to appropriate data source fields, validate each event field, and provide label values for those fields in the event window.

 | Options | Description |
 | ------- | ----------- |